nguyenank/bead-listing/README.md

 docker-compose down
 ```

-If you wish to run commands within the container (like Rails commands):
+If you wish to run commands within the container (like `rails console` and other Rails commands):

 ```
 docker exec -it <container name> /bin/bash